JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 Missing even 1–2% annually can mean 25–50% less wealth after 30 years.
 See supplemental info at the end.

 ---
 ## Section 4: Tradeoffs and Real-World Constraints

 ### Section 4.1: Why People Deviate from the Optimal

 - **Access:** Private investments often require accreditation or high minimums
 - **Liquidity:** Lower-tier investors keep more cash for emergencies and family needs
 - **Psychology:** Homeownership and cash feel “safe”
 - **Behavior/Education:** Peer mimicry and outdated habits
-- **Lifestyle:** Desire to spend for a better current lifetsyle
+- **Lifestyle:** Desire to spend for a better current lifestyle

 ---

 ### Section 4.2: Reconciling High-Net-Worth Allocations